2026 LEGISLATIVE POLICY AGENDA

 - Advancements in water technology and infrastructure, to improve efficiency and conservation.

-- Water rights law stability, predictability and incentives for water rights holders.
+- Water rights law stability, predictability, accountability and incentives for water rights holders.

 - Policies and investment to protect the Great Salt Lake.